Lidfalk/codewars/README.md

-# codewars
+# Codewars
-Solutions to codewars katas
+Solutions to codewars katas, each language has an own folder.